WWitman/swagger-node-slack/README-blog2.md

     `npm install`

 ## Building the Ticker-bot

 The Ticker-bot is an API implemented in `swagger-node` and added to Slack as an Incoming WebHook integration.

-This type of integration is designed to fetch some external data and display it in Slack.
-In this case, we implemented a `swagger-node` API that takes a stock symbol and sends the stock price to Slack.
+Here we go!

-Let's walk through the steps for integrating the "text reverser" API with Slack.
+Let's walk through the steps for integrating the `/ticker` API with Slack.
 We're not going to go overboard to explain how to set things up in Slack, but we'll give pointers to keep you on track.
 It's remarkably easy.

 ### Quick peek under the hood

 Take a look at the `swagger-node-slack` project.
-If you're not familiar with `swagger-node`, you can check out [the docs](https://github.com/swagger-api/swagger-node/blob/master/docs/introduction.md), and try the quick-start tutorial if you like.
+If you're not familiar with the `swagger` NPM module, you can check out [the docs](https://github.com/swagger-api/swagger-node/blob/master/docs/introduction.md), and try the quick-start tutorial if you like.

 The key to understanding how the `swagger-node-slack` API works is to look at these two files:

 * `./swagger-node-slack/api/swagger/swagger.yaml` -- This is the Swagger definition for the API.
 Note that it defines the paths, operations, and parameters for the API.
-Note that the `/reverse` path is associated with a controller file called `reverse` and an operation (a function in the controller file), also called `reverse`.
+These entities tie directly to corresponding controller files, described next.

     ```
     ...
     paths:
         /ticker:
         # binds app logic to a route
         x-swagger-router-controller: ticker
         post:
           description: look up a stock price
           # used as the method name of the controller
           operationId: ticker
+          consumes:
+            + application/x-www-form-urlencoded
+          parameters:
+            + $ref: "#/parameters/text"
+            + $ref: "#/parameters/user_name"
+            + $ref: "#/parameters/icon_url"
+            + $ref: "#/parameters/icon_emoji"
+            + $ref: "#/parameters/channel"
+          responses:
+            "200":
+              description: Success
+            # responses may fall through to errors
+            default:
+              description: Error
+              schema:
+                $ref: "#/definitions/ErrorResponse"
     ...
     ```